Improve Your English with ESL News Stories

 - A growing social media trend is pushing young men to treat their faces and bodies like projects to fix.

-- Listen once without reading.
+- Listen once for the Main Idea.
 Don't worry about understanding every word.
-Think about the main message (=Main Idea).

-- Play the audio again and do Listen and Fill Gaps.
+- Listen again and do Listen and Fill Gaps.

 - Read the headline and look at the image.
-Answer the warm-up question, Think Ahead.
+Answer Think Ahead.

 - Read the article once for the Main Idea.
 Do not stop at every new word.

-- Check the Vocab List for unknown words.
+- Check the Vocab List words you do not know.

-- Go to Understanding and do one or two activities, such as True or False or Multiple Choice.
-Check the story if you get wrong answers.
+- Do one or two Understanding activities such as True or False or Multiple Choice.

-- Start with the headline and image.
+- Look at the headline and image.
 Guess what the lesson is about.
 Answer Think Ahead.

-- Check Vocab List for words you don't know.
+- Check the Vocab List for words you don't know.

 - Listen once for the Main Idea.